toni-mo/bootstrap-grid/README.md

 ### Grid System
 Grid - series of rows and columns that is represented by css classes.
 Bootstrap grid has 12 columns.
 Each column can be divided again into 12 columns.

+### Three main CSS classes
+* .container
+* .row
+* .col

+* **.container** class is basically general container for whole grid system, for rows and columns.
+It’s purpose is to center content, give some horizontal padding to it.
+* **.row** class serves as wrapper for columns.
+It’s the place to put your columns in.
+* **.col** class is the place where your content would go.